winddweb/blog/_posts/2016-05-18-start-a-blog-on-github-using-jekyll.markdown

 In a nutshell, github provides hosting service, one website as user's page and one website per project.

-- `{username}/{username}.github.io` is the repo for your user page at link https://username.github.io (although in my case I have the repo name in `winddweb.github.com` becasue I created it before github changed its hosting domain to `.io`)
+- `{username}/{username}.github.io` is the repo for your user's page at link https://username.github.io (although in my case I have the repo name in `winddweb.github.com` becasue I created it before github changed its hosting domain to `.io`)
 - in your Repo `{username}/{repo-name}`, create a `gh-pages` branch and it will serve as the container for your project website at [https://username.github.io/repo-name]().

 I will create my blog at a new repo named `blog`.
 So it will be [https://winddweb.github.io/blog](https://winddweb.github.io/blog)